 Since the new half bath (post coming soon) is functional and the Den is clean and ready to be occupied, I tried to extend the party to the second floor.
 I put the desserts on that far table with the green tablecloth.
 It worked OK.
 I ended up going through much more food and much less dessert this way.
 I should have added some desserts to the downstairs display as the night progressed.

 After the Christmas Party the heat went back down to 64 from the toasty 70 that we keep it for guests.
 It wasn’t 24 hours before the big, gray, down TV watching blanket came out.
 I didn’t even sneak in a picture first!
 Also note the “light fixture” on the far side of the room.
 We have a real light fixture and it will be installed…sometime before the next Christmas Party!
+Along with the exterior one (we had to find out more about the Northern Lights Exteriors service, but yeah, these guys seem to be reliable).
 On the close side of the den we have a black ceiling fan that is infinitely practical and has a vintage industrial vibe that works in the space even if it is a ceiling fan.
 The downside of the black ceiling fan: Vector is terrified of it!

 I said it was in the blood.
 Well, my mother used to sell “Nostalgia Wreaths” at craft fairs.
 This one was made by 10 year old Sarah.
 I remember getting chastised for using all the “good” stuff but I really like this little wreath.
 Before I was into pine-cones I was into deer and the deer in the center of this one makes me smile.
 I hung this wreath from a piece of satin ribbon and a tension rod.
 Worked great.
 I wouldn’t use it for my Ornament Wreath but for these lighter, less fragile wreaths, worked like a charm.